 Kentucky is rethinking its penal system for dealing with drug offenders and has shown success in reducing recidivism and relapse rates.
 Instead of leaving addicts to languish in the typical jailhouse environment of "extortion, violence and tedium," more than two dozen of the state's county jails have created separate units devoted to full-time addiction treatment and support-services for prisoners that involve peer-policing.

 Dorchester, the Boston neighborhood with the highest poverty levels, struggles to keep kids in school from engaging with gangs and crime to make money for themselves and their families.
 But College Bound Dorchester (CBD) is fast rewriting the solution to high drop out and recidivism rates, paying ex-offenders a weekly stipend to enroll in and complete a diploma program and proceed to (and through) college.
 With "core influencers" -- ex-gang members who have "left behind their troubled pasts" -- as role models in the community, CBD emulates similar programs in Chicago and Baltimore, and studies show the initiative is working.

-Hopeworks 'N Camden prepares teens for jobs in Camden, PA through programs aimed to address any previous childhood trauma or socioeconomic stresses.
-It has not been without set backs but the program is proving to set this generation up for a better future along with employable skills.
+Hopeworks 'N Camden prepares teens for jobs in Camden, NJ. through programs aimed to address any previous childhood trauma or socioeconomic stresses.
+It was characterized by set backs but the program is proving to set to provide the next generation with employable skills.